cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-checkra1n-atv/ra1n-linux.md

 ::: warning

-If you have an Apple TV HD and are using a USB-C to UsB-C to do this process, you may run into issues entering into DFU mode
+If you have an Apple TV HD and are using a USB-C to USB-C to do this process, you may run into issues entering into DFU mode

 If you do have issues, get a USB-A to USB-C cable and, if necessary, also get a USB-C to USB-A adapter.